 - 19.50 kilometer(s) from Olympic View Golf Course

-- The Ruby, on premises, Full Service, International, Open for: breakfast, lunch, The Ruby serves up tasty signature brunch and dinner, backed by rhythms from their extensive vinyl collection.
+- The Ruby on Johnson, on premises, Full Service, International, Open for: breakfast, lunch, The Ruby serves up tasty signature brunch and dinner, backed by rhythms from their extensive vinyl collection.
 Based in Victoria, BC, The Ruby brings homestyle cuisine to the plate with fine dining technique and a homestyle vibe.
 For brunch they serve up Breakfast Tacos, Duck Confit, Smoked Brisket, savoury and sweet waffles, and all the in-betweens for Victoria’s brunch crowds.

 Best Western Plus Carlton Plaza Hotel